dalkoran/docs/FanLore/ReadMe.md

 You could do this yourself, but using Ghostscript in FanLore will make this process much easier.

 ### How do I install Ghostscript?
-You can learn more about Ghostscript and download and install it from https://www.ghostscript.com.
+You can learn more about Ghostscript and download and install it from [their website](https://www.ghostscript.com).

 ### Can I uninstall Ghostscript later?
 Yes you can install and uninstall Ghostscript easily, completely independently from FanLore.